akalverboer/canvas2apng/README.md

       * For each change of the canvas add a frame to the animation: **encoder.addFrame();**
       * Stop encoder, animation ready: **encoder.finish();**

-5. While writing your canvas changes you specify moments to write the canvas data to the encoder with the addFrame() function.
+5. While writing your canvas changes, you specify moments to write the canvas data to the encoder with the addFrame() function.
 Each time you add a frame to the encoder, the canvas image will be added to the animation.

 6. After finishing the encoder you can save the animation data to an image element.  <br/>
    Or you can download the animation as a local file (extension .png).  <br/>